Mennonites in Bolivia

-The Mennonites in Bolivia are among the most traditional and conservative of all Mennonite denominations in South America.
-They are mostly Russian Mennonites of Frisian, Flemish, and North German descent.
-As of 2013, there were about 70,000 Mennonites living in Bolivia.
+The Mennonites in Bolivia are among the most traditional and conservative of all Mennonite denominations in Latin America.
+They are mostly Russian Mennonites of Frisian, Flemish, and Prussian descent.
+As of 2013, there were about 70,000 Mennonites living in Bolivia; that population has grown to around 150,000 as of 2023.

 History

 Origins

 In the early-to-mid 16th century, Mennonites began to move from the Low Countries to the Vistula delta region, seeking religious freedom and exemption from military service.
 There they gradually replaced their Dutch and Frisian languages with the Plautdietsch dialect spoken in the area, blending into it elements of their native tongues.
-The Mennonites of Dutch origin were joined by Mennonites from other parts of Germany.
+The Mennonites of Dutch origin were joined by Mennonites from other parts of northern Europe.

 In 1772, most of Poland Mennonites' land in the Vistula area became part of the Kingdom of Prussia in the first of the Partitions of Poland.
 Frederick William II of Prussia ascended the throne in 1786 and imposed heavy fees on the Mennonites in exchange for continued military exemption.

-Earlier Migrations
+Earlier migrations

-In the 1760s Catherine the Great of Russia invited Mennonites from Prussia to settle north of the Black Sea in exchange for religious freedom and exemption from military service, a precondition founded in their commitment to non-violence.
-The ancestors of the Bolivian Mennonites settled in South Russia two main waves in the years 1789 and 1804, leaving Danzig and the Polish Vistula delta because they were being annexed by Prussia.
+In the 1760s Catherine the Great of Russia invited Mennonites from Prussia to settle on land and farm north of the Black Sea in what is modern Ukraine, near Zaporizhia, in exchange for religious freedom and exemption from military service, a precondition founded in their commitment to non-violence.
+The ancestors of the Bolivian Mennonites settled in the Ukrainian section of the Russian Empire in two main waves in the years 1789 and 1804, leaving Danzig and the Polish Vistula delta because they were being annexed by Prussia.
 After Russia introduced the general conscription in 1874, many Mennonites migrated to the US and Canada.

 In the years after 1873 some 11,000 left the Russian Empire and settled in Manitoba, Canada, and an equal number went to Kansas, Nebraska and Dakota territory.
 The Russian Mennonites settled in Canada until a universal, secular compulsory education was implemented in 1917 that required the use of the English language, which the more conservative Mennonites saw as a threat to the religious basis of their community.

 The more conservative Mennonites from Russia, some 6,000 people, left Canada between 1922 and 1925 and settled in Mexico.
 Another 1,800 more conservative Mennonites migrated to the Chaco region in Paraguay in 1927.
 In 1930 and in 1947 the Paraguayian Mennonites were joined by Mennonites coming directly from Russia.
 In the years after 1958 some 1,700 Mennonites from the Mexican settlements moved to what was then British Honduras and today is Belize.